bgamari/ghc-wiki-import/linking-haskell.md

 Linking against the Haskell package is sufficient.
-The user of a Haskell package `foo` does not need to know which C libraries and other Haskell packages package `foo` depends on and there is not need to link against those libraries.
+The user of a Haskell package `foo` does not need to know which C libraries and other Haskell packages package `foo` depends on and there is no need to link against those libraries.
+Users who have read Ulrich Drepper's paper [ https://www.akkadia.org/drepper/dsohowto.pdf](https://www.akkadia.org/drepper/dsohowto.pdf) expect that in the dynamic case no dev dependencies are required.

 ### Both static